-DISCUSSION: (U) The transfer of administrative responsibility for receipt of reassignment instruction and advanced oversea returnee listings presents problems unless units are identified by the UIC.
-Consequently, reassignment instructions are forwarded to the headquarters of the member's former parent organizations.
+DISCUSSION: (U) the transfer of administrative responsibility for receipt of reassignment instruction and advanced overseas returnee listings presents problems unless units are identified by the UIC.
+Consequently, reassignment instructions are forwarded to the headquarters of the member's former parent organization.

-SUBJECT: Operational Report for Quarterly Period Ending 31 July 1967.
-(RCS-CSFOR-65) (U)
+SUBJECT: Operational Report for Quarterly Period Ending 31 July 1967 (RCS-CSFOR-65) (RI) (U)